 The birthing experience is a special one and wanting to share it with your family is only natural.
-The staff’s goal is to assist you and your family in a safe and satisfying experience.
-You will be asked to name one or two support people to stay with you during your labor and delivery.
-One or both of these persons may stay with you during labor and delivery.
+The staff’s goal is to assist you and your family in having a safe and satisfying birth experience.
+You can have up to three support people with you during labor and delivery, however the nurse responsible for your care may need to limit this number.
 Other friends and family members may stay in The BirthPlace waiting room.

-If it should become necessary for your doctor to deliver your baby by cesarean section, your abdomen may be shaved, and a catheter inserted in your bladder.
+If it should become necessary for your doctor to deliver your baby by cesarean section, your abdomen will be shaved, and a catheter inserted in your bladder.
 You may receive a preoperative injection.
 Jewelry, makeup, dentures and contact lenses must be removed before you leave for surgery.
 Mothers having scheduled cesarean sections will be admitted directly to one-day surgery.
 Birthing coaches are not permitted in the operating room for unscheduled cesarean sections.

 When your baby is delivered, identification bracelets will be placed on you and your infant.
 A security tag will be affixed to one of your baby’s ID bands.
 Your right index finger and the baby’s footprints will be imprinted on an identification form.
 You will be able to hold your baby shortly after birth.
-The baby’s weight will be obtained upon arrival to the newborn nursery.
 Photographs of you and your baby may be taken.
 Video cameras are not allowed in the birthing/delivery rooms.

 Mothers who have had normal deliveries will spend about an hour recovering in the labor and delivery suite after delivery.
 At the discretion of the charge nurse, your baby may breast feed to aid in the bonding process.
 This will depend on the baby’s and the mother’s condition and the nurse/patient ratio at the time.
 After the recovery period, you will be transferred to your assigned room in The BirthPlace.
 Each room contains many amenities for your comfort including a television, personal storage space, a self-regulated adjustable bed, and a private bathroom with a shower, telephone, color television, closet and an electric bed.
 Throughout CMC, all guests are able to access free Wi-Fi so you can immediately announce your happy news.